TenchC/Web-Scramblyfier/README.md

 ### To Do:
 1. Beta Test
-2. Font size scramble
-3. Display scramble
+2. Display scramble
-4. position scramble
+3. position scramble
-5. saving custom scrambles as new templates
+4. saving custom scrambles as new templates
-6. Possibly hiding dev options unless the css is checked (don't display background color params unless its enabled)
+5. Possibly hiding dev options unless the css is checked (don't display background color params unless its enabled)